cometbft/cometbft/docs/data-companion/intro.md

 # Introduction

 In [ADR-101](https://github.com/cometbft/cometbft/blob/thane/adr-084-data-companion-pull-api/docs/architecture/adr-101-data-companion-pull-api.md),
-it was proposed that a Data Companion be introduced as a solution to enable external applications to have an impact on the pruning of data on a node.
+it was proposed that a Data Companion API be introduced as a solution to enable external applications to have an impact on the pruning of data on a node.
 The Data Companion works by leveraging the newly introduced gRPC APIs to control the [pruning](./pruning.md) process on the node.